-The foundation for PERLS's recommendations is a process model of Self-Regulated Learning (SRL).
-The model describes self-learning as a set of activities grouped into three main phases-Explore, Study, and Sharpen.
-Most current technology to support learning focuses on Study, in which the learner makes a concentrated effort to achieve a learning goal, usually in a formal, structured context such as a classroom or e-course.
-Self-learning, which occurs primarily in informal learning contexts, encompasses earlier activities that sets the stage for successful Study, and later activities that maintain and enhance outcomes.
+The foundation for PERLS's recommendations is a model of Self-Regulated Learning (SRL).
+The model describes the process of self-learning as a set of activities grouped into three phases-Explore, Study, and Sharpen.
+Most learning technology focuses on the Study phase, in which the learner expects to make a concentrated effort to achieve a learning goal, usually in a formally structured context such as a classroom or e-course.
+Informal learning includes an earlier phase that sets the stage for successful Study, and a later phase to maintain and expand on learning outcomes.

 The PERLS SRL model divides each of the three phases into a set of key activities or subphases (Figure 2).
-These define intermediate self-regulated learning transitions and objectives.
-For example, establishing motivation, orientation, and confidence while Dabbling improves knowledge intake during Familiarization.
-Content appropriateness varies systematically by subphase.
-For example, dabble content should ideally be brief, engaging, and not very difficult because learners in the Dabble phase will not typically have committed to studying the topic.
+The phases and subphases define intermediate learning objectives and natural transitions in selfregulated learning.
+For example, establishing motivation during the Dabble activity improves knowledge intake during the Familiarize subphase.
+The sorts of content that will help advance individuals varies accordingly.
 The model captures the range of possible paths, with individuals varying in where they enter and exit, and whether they skip or repeat a given phase.